swe-students-fall2025/3-python-package-team_zenith/README.md

 </p>

 Pylloween is a simple Python package that brings Halloween fun to your terminal.
 It generates ASCII ghosts, short horror stories, and movie ideas while demonstrating modular design, testing, and CI/CD workflows.
+The link to the package's page on the PyPI website: https://test.pypi.org/project/pylloween/

 ## Teammates: